allengrant/shopify_openapi/README.md

 0. Make your change
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.

+## Bugs

+If you find a bug, open an issue.
+We're actively maintaining this.
+We understand that Shopify's documentation doesn't always line up exactly with its behavior.
+That's why this spec is so important.
+We're documenting how the API really works.

 ## Resources